Facial expressions become dull, the voice is hoarse, speech is slow, eyelids droop, and the eyes and face become puffy.

 T4: Thyroxine (also called tetraiodothyronine)

 The pituitary gland produces thyroid-stimulating hormone (TSH), which stimulates the thyroid gland to produce thyroid hormones.
 The pituitary gland slows or speeds the release of TSH, depending on whether the levels of thyroid hormones circulating in the blood are getting too high or too low.
-(See also Overview of the Thyroid Gland Overview of the Thyroid Gland The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
-The two halves (lobes) of the gland are connected... read more .)
+(See also Overview of the Thyroid Gland Overview of the Thyroid Gland The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that is located just under the skin in the neck.
+The two halves (lobes) of the gland are connected in the middle... read more .)

-Hypothyroidism is common, especially among older people, particularly women.
+Hypothyroidism is common, especially among older adults, particularly women.
 It affects about 10% of older women.
 It can, however, occur at any age.

 Myxedema is the name given to very severe hypothyroidism.